rbannist/AzureDiagnosticsMonitoringAnalytics_Intro301/README.md

 When you open the Azure Monitor page, you can select among the subscriptions that you have read access to.
 For a selected subscription, you can see:
 * Triggered alerts and alert sources
   * This table shows summary counts, alert sources, and how many times alerts fired for the selected time duration.
-It applies to both metric and activity log alerts
+It applies to both metric and activity log alerts.
 * Activity Log Errors
-  * If any of your Azure resources log events with error-level severity, you can view a high-level count and click through to the activity log page to investigate each event
+  * If any of your Azure resources log events with error-level severity, you can view a high-level count and click through to the activity log page to investigate each event.
 * Azure Service Health
   * You can see a count of Service Health service issues, planned maintenance events, and health advisories.
 Azure Service Health provides personalised information when problems in the Azure infrastructure impact your services
-* Application Insights
+* Application Insights.
   * See KPIs for each AppInsights resource in the current subscription.
 The KPIs are optimised for server-side application monitoring across ASP.NET web apps, Java, Node, and General application types.
-The KPIs include metrics for request rate, response duration, failure rate, and availability %
+The KPIs include metrics for request rate, response duration, failure rate, and availability %.

 If you have not on-boarded to Log Analytics or Application Insights, or if you have not configured any Azure Alerts in the current subscription, this page provides links to begin your on-boarding process.